 Based on whether they liked the content or not, the reader can decide if they want to subscribe to your blog.
 Letting your reader finish reading before showing the pop-up can make it work more like a CTA.

-5) Make the tone of voice conversational
+5) Make your lead capture form tone of voice conversational

 If you’re really looking to take your lead capture to the next level, using lead generation bots is the way to go.

-Chatbots make your lead capture conversational and will completely transform your visitors form filling experience.
+Chatbots make your lead capture conversational and will completely transform your visitors' form-filling experience.
 Plus, chatbots are there 24/7 to interact with your customers and collect information, making sure you never miss a lead!

 Button-based bots are a good option for replacing traditional forms.
 They are built like decision trees and provide your users with several options to click to get to the next stage.